Amy Poehler

-Early life
+Early life, family and education

-Poehler was born in Newton, Massachusetts to school teachers Eileen and William Poehler.
+Poehler was born in Newton, Massachusetts, to school teachers Eileen and William Poehler.
 Poehler credits her father with encouraging her to break social protocols and take risks.
 She has one younger brother, Greg, who is also a producer and actor.
 Poehler's ancestry is Irish, along with German, Portuguese, and English; her Irish roots originate from County Sligo and County Cork.
-Her great-grandmother immigrated from Nova Scotia, Canada to Boston in the late 1800s.
+Her great-grandmother emigrated from Nova Scotia, Canada to Boston in the late 1800s.
 She was raised as a Catholic.

 Poehler grew up in nearby Burlington, Massachusetts, which she describes as a blue-collar town.
 Her favorite performers and influences included sketch comedians Carol Burnett, Gilda Radner, and Catherine O'Hara.
-When she was 10 years old, Poehler played Dorothy Gale in her school's production of L. Frank Baum's The Wizard of Oz.
+When she was ten years old, Poehler played Dorothy Gale in her school's production of L. Frank Baum's The Wizard of Oz.
 The experience inspired Poehler's love of performing.
 Poehler continued acting in school plays at Burlington High School.
 She also participated in other activities during her time in high school including student council, soccer, and softball.

 After graduating from high school in 1989, she enrolled at Boston College.
 During college, Poehler became a member of the improv comedy troupe My Mother's Fleabag.
 She graduated from Boston College with a bachelor's degree in media and communications in 1993.